allthingsraman/pynxtools-raman/docs/guides/adjust_config_file.md

 The indiviual commands are explained [here](convert_data.md).

-Aside of telling the program, which NeXus definition you want to use (`NXraman`) and what reader for the dataconverion to use (`raman`), you have to:
+Aside from telling the program which NeXus definition you want to use (`NXraman`) and what reader for the dataconverion to use (`raman`), you have to:

 - Define the name of the output file ([`witec_example_neuxs.nxs`](https://github.com/FAIRmat-NFDI/pynxtools-raman/blob/main/tests/data/witec/example.nxs))
 - Provide Raman spectra ([`examples/witec/txt/Si-wafer-Raman-Spectrum-1.txt`](https://github.com/FAIRmat-NFDI/pynxtools-raman/blob/main/tests/data/witec/Si-wafer-Raman-Spectrum-1.txt))